firmafon/jenhub/README.md

 Jenhub requires `ruby` (only tested on 1.9, but should work on 1.8 as well) and `curl`.

-`git clone` this. `cd foghub` and run `bundle` (`gem install bundler` if you don't already have it), this'll install all the gems needed to make genhub run.
+`git clone` this. `cd jenhub` and run `bundle` (`gem install bundler` if you don't already have it), this'll install all the gems needed to make genhub run.

-    $ git clone https://github.com/firmafon/jenhub.git && cd foghub && gem install bundler && bundle
+    $ git clone https://github.com/firmafon/jenhub.git && cd jenhub && gem install bundler && bundle

 Have a look at the configuration file `config.yml`, where you'll specify: